move-language/move/language/documentation/tutorial/README.md

 unit tests in Rust if you're familiar with them -- tests are annotated with `#[test]` and written like normal Move functions.

-You can run the tests with the `package test` command:
+You can run the tests with the `move test` command:

 ```bash
 move test